elixirschool/elixirschool/lessons/specifics/ecto.md

 lang: en
 ---

 Ecto is an official Elixir project providing a database wrapper and integrated query language.
-With Ecto we're able to create migrations, define models, insert and update records, and query them.
+With Ecto we're able to create migrations, define schemas, insert and update records, and query them.

 {% include toc.html %}